gonzalezbrittany/Happiness_Project/README.md

  - ~~Questions we hope to answer with the data~~
  - ~~Description of the data exploration phase of the project~~
  - ~~Description of the analysis phase of the project~~
- - ~~chnologies, languages, tools, and algorithms used throughout the project~~
+ - ~~Technologies, languages, tools, and algorithms used throughout the project~~
  - ~~**Slides**~~
      * ~~Presentation is drafted in google slides~~